vigou3/emacs-modified-windows/README-modified.txt

 - markdown-mode.el 2.3;
 - psvn.el r1573006 from Subversion sources, to work with
   Subversion repositories from within Emacs;
-- Hunspell 1.3.2-3, a spell checker well integrated with Emacs;
+- Hunspell 1.3.2-3, a spell checker well integrated with Emacs, and some popular dictionaries (see below for details);
-- English (version 2019.07.01), French (version 5.7), German
-  (version 2017.01.12) and Spanish (version 2.4) dictionnaries for Hunspell;
 - framepop.el, to obtain temporary buffers in separate frames;
 - default.el and site-start.el files to make everything work together.